danielguerra69/dind-compose/Readme.md

 ## Docker in Docker with docker-compose

-Based on the image docker:stable-dind with docker-compose installed.
+Based on the image docker:stable-dind with docker-compose  and git installed.
 For running an isolated docker.

 ## Usage